-Current energy efficiency improvements are intended to reduce at least 32.5% of the EU’s overall energy consumption by 2030.
-This non-binding target can be reached by hastening the shift to more efficient, electric vehicles, and increasing the efficiency of the existing vehicle population is how the EU aims to reach the target.
+Current energy efficiency improvements should reduce at least 32.5% of the EU’s overall energy consumption by 2030.
+Even though the EU recognises the percentage should be higher.
+Hastening the shift to more efficient electric vehicles and increasing the efficiency of the existing vehicle population is how the EU aims to reach the target.

-In practice, multiple countries have already taken concrete steps to fasten the transition towards e-mobility with national zero-emission mobility targets or introducing scrappage schemes and rewards for old cars.
-The directive has already been implemented in member countries and can and should be supported with ambitious transport policies that support the EU’s 2030 energy efficiency target.
+In practice, multiple countries have already taken concrete steps to speed up the transition towards e-mobility with national zero-emission mobility targets or by introducing scrappage schemes and rewards for old cars.
+The Directive has already been implemented in member countries and can and should be supported with ambitious transport policies that support the EU’s 2030 energy efficiency target.

 The Renewable Energy Directive (RED)

-Furthermore, the Market Design Directive encourages member states to introduce smart metering systems in using electricity.
+Furthermore, the Electricity Market Design Directive encourages Member States to introduce smart electricity-metering systems.

-”Smart homes, smart villages, and smart cities can place the consumer at the center of the energy system.
-As local and renewable energy sources will decarbonize the energy usage, smart grids are needed to balance the system,” Kumpula-Natri explains.
+”Smart homes, villages, and cities can place the consumer at the centre of the energy system.
+As local and renewable energy sources will decarbonise energy usage, smart grids are needed to balance the system,” Kumpula-Natri explains.

-Smartness in charging unravels the possibility that electric vehicles have in providing stability and flexibility to the grid.
-With MDD and smart charging systems, consumers have a right to use, generate, store, and even sell energy without redundant charges.
+Smartness in EV charging unravels the possibility of electric vehicles to provide stability and flexibility to the grid.
+With MDD and smart charging systems, consumers can use, generate, store, and even sell energy without redundant charges.

-The Clean Energy Package and other upcoming EU legislation is sending a loud and clear message to the real estate sector: electric vehicle charging is a solution that meets many challenges at once.
-Legislation requirements aside, real estate businesses also need to keep up with the sheer demand for EV charging services by their tenants and customers.
+The many pieces of EU legislation send a loud and clear message: electric vehicle charging is a solution that needs to be embraced.
+Positive environmental effects aside, businesses in various sectors also need to keep up with the sheer demand for EV charging services by their customers to stay relevant.

-Virta can help you in fulfilling legislative requirements and take part in the rise of smart energy systems.
+Virta can help you fulfil legislative requirements and participate in the EV revolution.
 Let’s work out a plan to implement smart EV charging as a part of your future.